barakmen/HotDiscussions/README.md

 1. install mongo db from [MongoDB](https://www.mongodb.com/)
 2. clone the current repository.
 3. on the cloned reposytort run the commned: `cd startup_files`
-4. in the cloned folder run the cmd commend: `./HDPstartup.bat` 3.1: Posible errors: (Template: error => solution) 3.1.1: "the system cannot find the file mongod" => You can modify the file "HDPstartup.bat" and set the path to the "bin/mongod" in the variable "mongodAppPath".
+4. in the cloned folder run the cmd commend: `HDPstartup.bat` 3.1: Posible errors: (Template: error => solution) 3.1.1: "the system cannot find the file mongod" => You can modify the file "HDPstartup.bat" and set the path to the "bin/mongod" in the variable "mongodAppPath".
         3.1.2: "Pm2 is starting all the instancess but the brows is not load the page" => You can try the following steps: